broadlume/Web2TextLeadProcessor/README.md

     - A framework that allows you to run functions as services durably and reliably and orchestrate between them
 - [Bun](https://bun.sh/)
     - Used as a package manager
-    - As soon as HTTP2 support is landed, will also be used as a NodeJS replacement
 - [Vitest](https://vitest.dev/)
     - A super fast test runner
 - [NodeJS](https://nodejs.org/en)